 There are a couple of devices that can help you measure and visually display the electricity you are using, either for one appliance or for the whole household.

 These will accurately measure and display a household’s electricity usage (and sometimes gas) in real-time.
 Have a look at this great article on Energy Monitors by the Centre for Sustainable Energy for all you need to know about these useful devices.

 Plug-in Power Usage Meters

-These can measure and track the electricity consumption of individual appliances.
-This YouTube video on using a Plug-in Power meter may also be useful.
+Plug-in power usage meters can measure and track the electricity consumption of individual appliances.
+This YouTube video on using a Plug-in Power meter, created by Codema, may also be useful.

 These devices can help you understand how to reduce your energy consumption and cut your bills by changing your habits or identifying energy-hungry appliances to use sparingly.
 They can also help identify old inefficient appliances, using much more energy than they should and target them for replacement.